Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem

+We also provide the average time to solve the validation instances.
 A positive insight from these results are that lower CCE values also correspond to lower gaps.
-This makes training the DNN much easier, as no search procedure needs to be initiated to assess the quality of the predictions.
+This indicates that the CCE is a suitable loss function for the training of the branching networks.
+Note, that the shown average values do not hide a few really bad executions of the algorithm.
+The maximum gap of all individual solutions (2700 in total) generated for the branching network evaluation is 18.4\%.
 A second insight is that bigger networks are not always better.
 For example, for 10x7 the network with 471,729 weights outperforms the network twice its size in terms of CCE, accuracy and DLTS gap.
 It is clear, however, that having a network that is too small hampers learning, especially on large instances.
-Since the predictions of small networks can be computed faster, it would be reasonable to expect them to have an advantage over large networks.
+Since the predictions of small networks can usually be computed faster, it would be reasonable to expect them to have an advantage over large networks.
 However, networks that are \emph{too} small sacrifice too much predictive accuracy, as seen for all three instance sizes.

-Figure~\ref{fig:valperf} shows the validation performance of the policy networks for each training epoch in which a new incumbent network was found for each instance size, and all instances could be solved.
+Figure~\ref{fig:valperf} shows the performance of the ``medium'' sized branching networks over the course of their training.
+Each time that a new best validation CCE is observed, we insert the corresponding network into DLTS and search for solutions to the validation set instances.
+In case that a solution is found for all instances we include the observed gap and the validation CCE of the network in the figure.

 Examining the training for 7x7 instances, we note that DLTS achieves a gap of around 9\% to the best solutions found even for a DNN that has a CCE value of 0.95 -- meaning it makes many mistakes.
 A gap of 9\% is already better than heuristics from the literature for the CPMP on instances of this size, such as the corridor method~\citep{caserta:voss:09Coll} or LPFH~\citep{Exposito}.